Curl Cheatsheet

 andredirect_url

-which are sort of self explanatory.
-Full list of variables it supports is here
+which are, sort of, self explanatory.
+Full list of supported variables is here.

-What if you want to inspect the redirects for multiple pages?
-Add the urls in a list and run this one liner loop to check all the redirects in one shot, and also format the output a bit while we are at it.
+What if you want to inspect redirects for multiple pages?
+Easy, follow the linux philosophy and stack your commands.
+Add the urls in a list and run a one liner loop.
+Let’s also format the output a bit while we are at it.

 https://httpbin.org/status/301